oslokommune/okr-tracker/documentation/contributing.md

 ## Pull requests

 Contributions to this repository are welcomed.
-Please ensure your pull requests adheres to the following guidelines:
+Please ensure your pull requests adhere to the following guidelines:

 - Make individual pull requests for each of your suggested changes.
 - Code (including comments) and documentation should be in English.
 Check spelling and grammar